FOREX-Dollar starts week under shadow of underwhelming data, N. Korea

 * Net dollar long positions at lowest since Oct-IMM data

-TOKYO, May 15 (Reuters) - The dollar started the week on the defensive on Monday after U.S. economic data came in shy of expectations and another missile test by North Korea at the weekend underpinned the perceived safe-haven yen.
+TOKYO, May 15 (Reuters) - The dollar started the week on the defensive on Monday, after U.S. economic data came in shy of expectations and another missile test by North Korea over the weekend underpinned the perceived safe-haven yen.

-The dollar index, which tracks the greenback against a basket of six major peers, was 0.1 percent lower on the day at 99.152
+The dollar index, which tracks the greenback against a basket of six major rivals, was slightly lower on the day at 99.226

-On Monday, North Korea said it had successfully tested a newly developed mid-to-long range missile on Sunday, supervised by leader Kim Jong Un and aimed at verifying its ability to carry a "large scale heavy nuclear warhead," according to the North's official KCNA news agency.
+On Monday, North Korea said it had successfully conducted a newly developed mid-to-long range missile test on Sunday, supervised by leader Kim Jong Un and aimed at verifying the capability to carry a "large scale heavy nuclear warhead," according to the North's official KCNA news agency.

 The North fired a ballistic missile that landed in the sea near Russia on Sunday in a launch that Washington called a message to South Korea, days after its new president took office pledging to engage Pyongyang in dialogue.

-U.S. data on Friday showed a smaller-than-expected 0.4 percent increase in April retail sales from March, while a disappointing consumer prices report raised concerns for the retail sector and the broader economy.
+On Friday, U.S. data showed a smaller-than-expected 0.4 percent increase in April retail sales from the previous month, while a disappointing report on consumer prices raised concerns about the retail sector and the broader economy.

 "The data was weaker than expected, but not weak enough to keep the dollar under pressure for long," said Mitsuo Imaizumi, Tokyo-based chief foreign-exchange strategist for Daiwa Securities.

 "The North Korean missile news over the weekend gave the yen some lift, but not much," he said.
-"Overall, we see the dollar trading in its recent ranges for the time being, with investors focused on next month's Federal Open Market Committee meeting."
+"Overall, we see the dollar trading in its recent ranges for the time being, with investors focused on next month's FOMC meeting."

-The Federal Reserve is widely expected to raise interest rates at that meeting and has forecast two more hikes this year following its a quarter point increase in March.
+The Federal Reserve is widely expected to raise interest rates at its meeting next month.
+The central bank has forecast two more hikes this year after a quarter point increase in March.

-North Korea remained a major concern for investors ahead of the Fed meeting, said Kumiko Ishikawa, FX market analyst at Sony Financial Holdings in Tokyo.

-"If the Korean tensions escalate, we could see the dollar break into the 112 range against the yen," and further downside U.S. data surprises would also weigh on the U.S. currency, she said.

 Net dollar long positions fell in the week ended May 9 to their lowest since early October, according to calculations by Reuters and U.S. Commodity Futures Trading Commission data released on Friday.